 Raised in Seattle, WA and San Antonio, TX; Lawrence gained an appreciation for design, art, and music early on and decided to pursue his passion for design, earning his BFA in Theatrical Production Arts: Design from Ithaca College.
 He lives in Manhattan and freelances across the country.
 Often, he can be found with a book or guitar in his hands.

-Lawrence is a proud member of Wingspace Theatrical Design and a Guest Artist in Set Design at Princeton University.
+Guest Lecturer in Set Design at Princeton University.